-The following is a description of our related party transactions since January 1, 2021.
+The following is a description of our related party transactions since January 1, 2022.

-The Group has entered into various arrangements with JRJ Investments ("JRJ"), a partnership owned by Mr O'Caoimh and Dr Walsh, directors of Trinity Biotech, and directly with Mr O'Caoimh, to provide for current and potential future needs to extend its premises at IDA Business Park, Bray, Co.
-Wicklow, Ireland.
+The Group has entered into various arrangements with JRJ Investments ("JRJ"), a partnership owned by Mr O'Caoimh and Dr Walsh, directors of Trinity Biotech, and directly with Mr O'Caoimh, to provide premises at IDA Business Park, Bray, County Wicklow, Ireland.

-The Group has entered into an agreement for a 25-year lease with JRJ for offices that adjacent to its then premises at IDA Business Park, Bray, Co.
-Wicklow, Ireland.
-The annual rent of €381,000 (US\$432,000) is payable from January 1, 2004.
+The Group entered into an agreement with JRJ for a 25-year lease commencing in December 2003 for offices that were adjacent to its then premises at IDA Business Park, Bray, County Wicklow, Ireland with an annual rent of \notin 381,000 (US\$406,000).
 Upward-only rent reviews are carried out every five years and there have been no increases arising from these rent reviews.

-The Group has also entered into lease agreements with Ronan O'Caoimh for a 43,860 square foot manufacturing facility in Bray, Ireland and an adjacent warehouse of 16,000 square feet.
-The annual rent for the manufacturing facility is €787,000 (US\$891,000) and the annual rent for the warehouse is €144,000 (US\$163,000).
-These two leases expire in 2028 and 2026 respectively.
-At the time, independent valuers advised the Group that the rent in respect of each of the leases represents a fair market rent.
-Upward-only rent reviews are carried out every five years and there have been no increases arising from these rent reviews.
+In 2007, the Group entered into a 25-year lease agreement with Mr O'Caoimh and Dr Walsh for a 43,860 square foot manufacturing facility in Bray, Ireland with an annual rent of ε 787,000 (US\$838,000).
+Subsequent to the signing of this lease, the ownership of the building transferred from JRJ to Mr O'Caoimh solely.
+In 2016, the Group also entered into a 10-year lease agreement with Mr O'Caoimh for a warehouse of 16,000 square feet adjacent to the leased manufacturing facility in Bray, Ireland.
+The annual rent for the warehouse is ε 144,000 (US\$153,000).
+At the time, independent valuers advised the Group that the rent in respect of each of the leases represented a fair market rent.
+Upward-only rent reviews are carried out every five years and there have been no increases to date arising from these rent reviews, although a rent review for the 43,860 square foot facility is currently ongoing.